The Center for Psychoanalytic Studies@MSPP

 Program Co-Directors: Martha Stark, MD, and Andrea Celenza, PhD

-This exciting new program will enable licensed mental health professionals and other qualified students to pursue an innovative and rigorous course of study with a distinguished national and international faculty.
-The focus of the curriculum will be on interweaving the most current theoretical advances in psychoanalytic thought with best practices in the clinical domain.
-Beginning in February 2014, two courses—using the latest models of pedagogy—will be featured every spring and every fall.
-Each course will be offered as a month-long online series including four (4) hours of asynchronous lectures and 14 hours of online threaded conversations available to the student 24/7 plus a 12 hour required weekend-in-residence (WIR - all day Saturday and Sunday morning) at MSPP.
-This training model will allow students to participate from any location and then travel to Newton for an enriching and stimulating weekend of study with senior faculty.
-Depending upon their interests and needs, students may enroll for either the full two-year program of 8 courses (two courses per semester for four semesters) or portions thereof.
+These exciting new programs will enable licensed mental health professionals and other qualified students to pursue an innovative and rigorous course of study with a distinguished national and international faculty.
+The focus will be on interweaving the most current theoretical advances in psychoanalytic thought with best practices in the clinical domain.
+Beginning in February 2015, two courses—using the latest models of pedagogy—will be featured every spring and every fall.
+Each course will be offered as a month-long online series of four one-hour recorded lectures and corresponding readings available to the student 24/7.
+In additions, each core course includes faculty facilitated email threaded discussions and a final one-hour webinar.
+This training model will allow students to participate from any location for enriching and stimulating study with senior faculty.
+In addition, interspersed around the core course options will be a series of online presentations by distinguished luminaries.

 What, Where Is Psychoanalysis: Classic Concepts, New Meanings